Building a Social Media Post Creator with the Agent Kit

 First, we'll create a blank board.
 Let's name it something like my-social-post.bgl.json and give it a proper title and description, like "My Social Post" and "An agent that creates social posts for small businesses".

 Now, before we move on, let's modify the input for this flow so that we can have the user simply type in the business name and location in the very first step.
-Start by removing the existing edge connecting the input and output nodes by clicking on the edge to highlight it and then pressing "Delete" (or "Backspace" for non-Mac users).
+Start by removing the existing edge connecting the input and output components by clicking on the edge to highlight it and then pressing "Delete" (or "Backspace" for non-Mac users).

 In this same right panel, change the title field from "Context" to "Business Name".
 Now, below that port at the bottom, you'll see a button called "Add a port" in gray.
 Click that button and give the new port a title of "Business location (city and state)".
-The resulting node should now look like what's shown below.
+The resulting component should now look like what's shown below.

 Breadboard Node Selector